 - *Go back and touch up the paint chipping if it was “toned down” too much in previous steps.
 This can also give a nice effect that shows older and newer chipping areas.

-- *Once it’s all dry, I seal it with Vallejo Satin Varnish.
-It actually is flat, but not chalky like their Matte Varnish.
+- *Once it’s all dry, I seal it with Vallejo Matt Varnish.

-Here are some recent examples of models that have various levels of weathering using the above techniques.
+Here are some examples of models that have various levels of weathering using the above techniques.